Temperatures on the Costa Del Sol

-Costa Del Sol Temperatures and Weather for the next 10 days, detailed forecasts and practical advice for what clothes to pack.
+Costa Del Sol Temperatures and Weather for the next 7 days, detailed forecasts and practical advice for what clothes to pack.

 January and February were quite mild.
-March there were days where it was so hot if felt like summer.
+March there were days where it was so hot it felt like summer.
 Easter has always been a dodgy month where it can rain a lot causing flooding but this year it was early in March and there were a couple of nice days followed by some rain.
-Then we had a really cold spell towards the end of April where some people were back lighting their fires.
+Then we had a really cold spell towards the end of April where some people were backlighting their fires.
 Then this was followed by the strangest weather for over a week.
 It was literally 4 seasons in an hour for over 7 days, wind, sun, rain, cloud.
 Then finally Mid – Late May the temperature just shot up and all of a sudden boiling hot and summer arrived.

 A lot of warm days, and when the sun is out you can definitely walk around in a T-shirt but when you step into the shade you feel the cold.
 You can get some cold winds and when it rains it pours and can get chilly.
 Pack jackets, jumpers and coats for the evening and some days.
 Most apartments have marble or stone tiled floors which get chilly so bring slippers.
 This is the time of year when you see the Spanish in fur coats and the English in vests and shorts!

-In the eight years we have lived here it’s been wet at the end of March and beginning of April … and I mean wet, as this seems to be the rainy season!
+In the eight years, we have lived here it’s been wet at the end of March and beginning of April … and I mean wet, as this seems to be the rainy season!
 So bring something waterproof or an umbrella just in case.
 If it’s not raining it can get quite warm, but you will certainly need cardigans or jackets for the evenings.

 Warm but not too hot!
 You can usually guarantee some sunbathing but the evenings can be a bit chilly so bring a jacket or wrap.
 You can still get some rain during this month.

 HOT!!! so bring things to keep you cool.
 July and August are the hottest months on the Costa Del Sol with temperatures being known to reach 45°C, but this is rare.
 Normal temperatures are in the high 30’s so bring lots of cool, loose clothing and a hat to protect you in the sun.

 A lovely month, hot at the beginning and cooling down at the end.
-The school holidays are over the the tourist season quietens down a bit.
+The school holidays are over the tourist season quietens down a bit.
 You shouldn’t need a jacket or coat but bring one just in case if you are coming at the end of September.